threepointone/remix-workers-app/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+## NB

+This uses the "Classic" Remix compiler, since the Vite setup does not work with all the Workers resources just yet (Durable Objects, Hyperdrive, etc).
+Once the Vite Environment for workerd ships, we'll change this, but it should not require any changes in your actual code, simply in configuration (i.e., `remix.config.js` will get replaced by `vite.config.js`, etc).